Kumiko Box - Beginner's Course

 Jacqueline Boell

-The Melbourne Guild of Fine Woodworking is excited to present this new course dedicated to beginners – the Kumiko Box!
-In this 6-week Beginner’s course, you will make this stunningly elegant hexagonal box made from Walnut and Maple or Celery Top Pine (depending on availability).
+The Melbourne Guild of Fine Woodworking is excited to present this unique course dedicated to beginners – the Kumiko Box!
+In this 3 full day beginner’s course, you will make this stunningly elegant hexagonal box made from Walnut and Maple or Celery Top Pine (depending on availability).

 The class will be divided into two main sections.
 The first section being devoted to the 6-sided box in Walnut and the second section being dedicated to a Kumiko panel to be installed into the lid.